sherenem/mkdocs-base/docs/Developer_Guide.md

     same content above should be added to the instructions field of the new `update-descriptor3.yaml` file after successfully creating the update.

->
-    !!!Note : "Expand to see a sample instructions.txt file..."
+??? note "Expand to see a sample instructions.txt file..."

-    ``` java
     When the org.wso2.carbon.identity.mgt.IdentityMgtEventListener is enabled via <EventListeners> configuration in repository/conf/identity/identity.xml, it engages CacheClearingUserOperationListener which clears the policy cache.

     This should be configurable through <EventListeners> configuration.